silentfoe/password-generator/README.md

 # password-generator

-# this is a web app that will allow you to make a random password for anything you need
+# This is a web app that will allow you to make a random password for various log in accounts.

-# going to work on responsiveness later
+# Currently not a responsive web app.
+App will break if changing screen sizes.
+Going to work on responsiveness in future.